AdaGold/video-store-api/README.md

 - Did the API return JSON?
 - Does the JSON contain the expected property names?

+We have also included [this video](https://adaacademy.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=741c70cb-cf4a-48ae-a771-a989015fd864) to show you how to run and use smoke tests.

 **The smoke tests are not a substitute for writing your own tests!!!!!** They do **not** check that the content is _correct_, nor do they cover any negative or edge cases.
 Verifying correctness in these cases is **your** responsibility.

 The smoke tests live in the file [`test/VideoStoreAPI_smoke_tests.postman_collection.json`](test/VideoStoreAPI_smoke_tests.postman_collection.json).
 To run them: